Elbow River

 The Elbow River is a river in southern Alberta, Canada.
 It flows from the Canadian Rockies to the city of Calgary, where it merges into the Bow River.
+Its name is derived from the elbow-like turn the river takes before it joins the Bow.

 Course

 The Elbow River originates at Elbow Lake in the Front Range of the Canadian Rocky Mountains of southwestern Alberta draining a watershed of 1235 km2.
 The river extends from a largely forested headwater region through alpine, sub-alpine, boreal foothills, and aspen parkland ecoregions, to a predominantly agricultural mid-region of improved pasture with dispersed cattle grazing and accompanying forage crop production, and thereafter through the city of Calgary under the influence of the urban environment.

 The river has a total length of 120 km, and drains an area of over 1200 km2.
 From its origin in the Elbow Pass at approximately 2100 m, it drops 1060 m at a 1 percent slope to its mouth at the Bow River, at an elevation of 1040 m.

 The Elbow River originates from Elbow Lake in the Elbow-Sheep Wildland Provincial Park in the Canadian Rockies, then continues through the Rocky Mountain foothills and flows into the hamlet of Bragg Creek.
 The Elbow River passes under Highway 22 and then travels through the rural community of Springbank and the Tsuu T'ina Nation 145 Indian reserve directly west of Calgary.
 The river enters the City of Calgary at the Weaselhead Flats, an artificial inland delta, and into the Glenmore Reservoir, one of Calgary's two chief sources of drinking water.
-From there, it flows northward through residential communities towards the city centre, is crossed by Macleod Trail, passes the Calgary Stampede grounds and finally joins the Bow River west of the Calgary Zoo.
+From there, it flows northward through residential communities towards the city centre, is crossed by Macleod Trail, passes the Calgary Stampede grounds and finally joins the Bow River west of the Wilder Institute/Calgary Zoo.